rmrsk/EBGeometry/Docs/Sphinx/source/Parsers.rst

    :language: c++
    :lines: 53-67

+Note that this will only expose the DCEL mesh, but not include any signed distance functionality.

 DCEL mesh SDF
 _____________

-To read one or multiple STL files and turn it into signed distance representations, use
+To read one or multiple STL files and also turn it into signed distance representations, use

 .. literalinclude:: ../../../Source/EBGeometry_Parser.hpp
    :language: c++